Dunes, dreamy tented camps, and abundant wildlife on this Namibia luxury safari road trip

 Drive to Etosha National Park, Ongava Tented Camp

-Visit the AfriCat Foundation en route to Windhoek, depart
+Visit the AfriCat Foundation en route to Windhoek, Galton House

-- This 10-day itinerary for our best Namibia safari begins in Windhoek, from where you’ll drive to Dead Valley Lodge in Namib Naukluft Park, which has some of the highest free-standing sand dunes in the world.
-See the dunes in the soft light of the sunrise and learn about the Namib Desert and the fascinating creatures and plants that have adapted to survive in it
+- Drive to Dead Valley Lodge in Namib-Naukluft National Park, which has some of the highest free-standing sand dunes in the world.
+See the dunes in the soft light of the sunrise and learn about the Namib Desert and the fascinating creatures and plants that have adapted to survive in it.

 - Drive to Camp Kipwe, a remote bush lodge in the tiny Twyfelfontein Conservancy in Damaraland that’s known for its pre-historic rock engravings.
-Go on guided nature walks through the conservancy, and track for desert-adapted elephants
+Go on guided nature walks through the conservancy, and track desert-adapted elephants.

-- Drive to Onguma Tented Camp, which is set in a private reserve in Southern Etosha National Park, considered to be one of the best wildlife sanctuaries in Africa, and activities here include tracking rhino and big cats, and night drives to search for nocturnal species.
-Explore the reserve on game drives, guided walks, and rhino research drives
+- Drive to Onguma Tented Camp, which is set in a private reserve in southern Etosha National Park, considered to be one of the best wildlife sanctuaries in Africa, and activities here include tracking rhino and big cats, and night game drives to search for nocturnal species.
+Explore the reserve on game drives, guided walks, and rhino research drives.

-- On your last day, visit the AfriCat Foundation, a wildlife sanctuary which focuses on rehabilitation of Africa's big cats, especially injured or captured leopard and cheetah
+- On your last day, visit the AfriCat Foundation, a wildlife sanctuary which focuses on the rehabilitation of Africa's big cats, especially injured or captured leopard and cheetah.

 Dramatic landscapes, stylish accommodation, and desert-adapted wildlife